Skip to content

 By analyzing BigQuery lineage end-to-end Masthead identifies the tables that are being regularly updated, but have no downstream consumption.

-The Dead-end label can be applied to the following resources:
+Masthead applies the Dead-end label to the following resources:

-• the regularly updated tables that don't have downstream consumption during last 30 days (default period),
+• Regularly updated tables that have had no downstream consumption during the last 30 days, which is the default period.

 • other upstream tables and pipelines that contribute solely to this process.